 The 4th of July evokes thoughts of American flags, hot dogs, and backyard fireworks.
 Lately, I’ve been wondering what impact fireworks have on the environment and how our family tradition contributed.

 The Chemistry of Fireworks video below explains the inner workings of fireworks.
-Viewers will learn long chemical names, what an oxidizer is, how an aerial shell works, and see examples of how several chemicals create color when lit on fire.
+Viewers will learn long chemical names, what an oxidizer is, how aerial shells work and see examples of how several chemicals create color when lit on fire.

 4th of July Fireworks at Our House